ddxv/ddxv/README.md

 # Hello and Welcome to my GitHub

 My name is James O'Claire.
 I'm passionate about data, advertising and open source software.
-I split my time between San Francisco & Taipei, and am always happy to meet up with new people.
+I split my time between San Francisco, Taipei and inland Mendocino County.
+I always happy to meet up with new people so feel free to say hi.

 - :telescope: I'm currently free not working, so happy to work on side projects